Quillen cohomology of enriched operads: Quillen cohomology of enriched operads

 Now, consider the following commutative cube

 whose the front and back squares are coCartesian.
-Applying the pasting law of pushouts iteratively, we find that $\varphi$ turns out to be cobase change of the map \eqref{eq:latchingmap1}, which is a cofibration.
+Applying the pasting law of pushouts iteratively, we find that $\varphi$ is a cobase change of the map \eqref{eq:latchingmap1}, which is a cofibration.
 We therefore get the conclusion. \end{proof}

-The category of simplicial $C$-collections admits a canonical simplicial model structure.
-It implies that the category $\BMod(\P)$ admits a canonical simplicial model structure, by the transferred principle in simplicial version (see [\cite{Rezk}, Propositions 3.1.5, 3.2.8]).
+{For any simplicial operad $\P$, the category $\BMod(\P)$ admits a simplicial model structure transferred from that on the category of symmetric sequences} (see [\cite{Rezk}, Propositions 3.1.5, 3.2.8]).
 One constructs the Hochschild resolution of $\P$ as follows.